hassaanshafqatt/turkish-mathbook-main/ADMIN_SETUP.md

 ### 🔒 Best Practices

 1. **Limit Owner Accounts**
-   - Only create owner accounts for trusted administrators
+   - Only create owner accounts for trusted administrators via SQL
    - Keep the number of owners to a minimum (1-2 recommended)
+   - Owner role is intentionally NOT available in admin panel UI

 2. **Service Role Key Security**
    - Never commit `.env` files to version control